manatools/dnfdragora/man/dnfdragora_yaml.rst

 ``boolean``
     This is a data type with only two possible values.

-    One of following options can be used: 1, 0, True, False, yes, no
+    One of following options can be used: True, False

+.. _integer-label:

+``integer``
+    It is a whole number that can be written without a fractional component.

 .. _string-label: